zifornd/metaBP/docs/output.md

 ### fastp

 [fastp](https://github.com/OpenGene/fastp) is a all-in-one fastq preprocessor for read/adapter trimming and quality control.
 It is used in this pipeline for trimming adapter sequences and discard low-quality reads.
-Its output is in the intermediate folder and part of the MultiQC report.
+Its output is in the Intermediate_Outputs folder and part of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>

-* `Intermediate Outputs/fastp/`
+* `Intermediate_Outputs/fastp/`
     * `fastp.html`: Interactive report
     * `fastp.json`: Report in json format